pluralsight/guides/draft/java-and-j2ee/getting-started-with-jshell/article.md

 Java 9
 ```

-Modifiers of methods and fields defined inside a class are applied just like Java:
+Modifiers of methods and fields defined inside a class are applied just like in Java:
 ```java
 jshell> book.title
 |  Error: